Screaming Lavender — Louis Rugg (0:00 / 2:20)

 Apple Cores — Louis Rugg (0:00 / 1:58)

 The Swarm - Oliver Patrice Weder (0:00 / 2:31)

-Christian was commissioned to write a film in September 2014.
-A film operatic in its expanse with acres of space, time and air to let the score sing.
-Always a fan of the work of Terence Malick, Christian observed arcing fields of barley, a climax which filled a film lens with exploding teardrops of rain.
-How best to create something unique enough to illustrate these chaotic patterns of beauty?
-Spitfire carried out a test with a group of guitarists playing all around the hall at Air.
-The results were sublime, from a beautiful patina of plucked notes, to a jet of long tones created by a multitude of chaotic un-measured trems played by players all over the room.
-The combination of sublime players, sublime instruments and an expansive room, proved a heady mix.
+Christian was commissioned to write for a film in September 2014, operatic in its expanse, with acres of space.
+Always a fan of the work of Terrence Malick, the aim was to create something to emulate arcing fields of barley and teardrops of rain; sounds that would mirror these chaotic patterns of natural beauty.
+After much testing, we took a “Swarm” of players, 18 in total, to Air Studios, to play a specially selected blend of instruments — the perfect mix of mandolins, ukeleles and charangos.
+The results were sublime, from a beautiful patina of plucked notes, to jets of long notes, created by a multitude of chaotic unmeasured tremolos played by players all over the room.

 Mandolin Swarm was recorded by Jake Jackson at Lyndhurst Hall, Air Studios, through an array of vintage microphones via Neve “Montserrat” pre-amps, to a beautifully serviced Studer 2” tape machine and then into digital at 96k via Prism AD converters.
 We elevated a second tree and third ambient and outrigger to create the perfect symmetry between every player.
 The players were placed in three waves: seven huddled around the first tree, six around the second tree, and six in each gallery quadrant.
 Whilst the upper dynamic layers provided shocking drama and definition, it was the quieter layers that offered the most intrigue.